vishnuunleashed/Project-Management-App/README.md

 # Project Management App With Enhanced Features Such as Offline Capability, Firebase, Dashboards

-Welcome to the **Sample Project Enhanced Features** repository!
+Welcome to the **Project Managment App** repository!
 This is a robust Flutter application template showcasing advanced features commonly required in modern, enterprise-grade applications.

 ## 🚀 Key Features